simeonqs/Using_relative_brain_size_as_predictor_variable-_serious_pitfalls_and_solutions/README.md

 ```
 Previous title was: `On the use of relative brain size`.

-All results can be reproduced by running *manuscript.Rmd*.
+All results can be reproduced by running **manuscript.Rmd**.
 This rmarkdown contains all R code to generate and analyse the data.

-**Note:** I'm currently revising the manuscript for resubmission.
-An updated repo with complete file overview will be online soon.

 ------------------------------------------------